Ed.D. in Higher Education Leadership

 The Ed.D. in Higher Education Leadership is designed to prepare students for leadership roles in a variety of higher education institutional settings.
-The program will provide a professional degree to improve the practice of those engaged in administrative functions in higher education.
-The Ed.D. in Higher Education Leadership would be similar in construct to the existing Ed.D. programs, but would vary in some significant ways.
+The program provides a professional degree to improve the practice of those engaged in administrative functions in higher education.

 The doctorate of Educational Leadership in Higher Education:

-- Provides a flexible design capitalizing on individual experience goals and needs.
+- Provides a practice based design capitalizing on goals and needs of students.

 The Higher Education Leadership program prepares students to assume major leadership roles in higher education institutions.
 The program:

 - Prepares students for positions such as presidents, vice-presidents, deans and department heads.

 - Develops educational leaders who understand organizations and the effective leadership of organizations.

 - Develops educational leaders prepared to take advantage of increasing opportunities for creating new educational institutions and systems.